lulusevignon-401-advanced-javascript/api-server/README.md

     - `/id` where ‘id’ is the id number of a specific entity in the data model

 - Allow for Query String parameters for filtering
   - i.e. http://localhost:3000/api/v1/products?category=electronics
   - This would GET every entry in our products data model where the category is ‘electronics’

+## Technical Requirements

+- Node.js
+- ES6 Classes
+- ExpressJS Web Server, built modularly
+    - Middleware for handling 404 and 500 conditions
+    - Middleware for handling the dynamic loading of the correct data model as specified in the route
+    - Use a single router (v1.js) to handle the ReST methods for CRUD for any model

+- Persistence using a Mongo Database
+- Mongoose Schemas to define and model data
+- Mongoose Model “wrapper” class to serve as the API between the express server and the data models themselves
+- Test Driven Development, using Jest